rerobots/hardshare/README.md

 Building and Testing
 --------------------

+Read https://docs.rerobots.net/hardshare/develop for details about working with the source code.
+Below is a summary.

 This tool is implemented in [Rust](https://www.rust-lang.org/), and releases are posted to the crate registry at <https://crates.io/crates/hardshare>.
 To build,